erikos5/medalumni/README.md

 1. Check that your MongoDB server is running
 2. Verify the connection string in mongodb-uri.txt is correct
 3. Ensure your IP address is whitelisted if using MongoDB Atlas

+### Environment Variables

+If you're experiencing authentication issues or other unexpected behavior:

+1. Make sure your `.env` file exists in the project root
+2. Verify it contains the required variables (NODE_ENV, JWT_SECRET)
+3. Restart the server after making changes to the `.env` file

 ## Project Structure